 While you can use different parameters for this segment, it’s normally better to wait until the customer has visited the same product page at least twice.
 This is a better signal of buyer interest and shows they like the item and may be ready to buy.
 Browse abandonment emails should be personalized according to the product they viewed, but you can also take the opportunity to try to upsell and cross-sell other products.
 It’s all about offering a timely and relevant message to the buyer.

 Use dynamic content

 If you want to make your browse abandonment campaigns as effective as possible, you need to employ dynamic content.
-Using a B2C CRM, you can dynamically change entire sections of content within emails or ads to make them more relevant and appealing, featuring the exact products that your buyers browsed.
+Using a CDP, you can dynamically change entire sections of content within emails or ads to make them more relevant and appealing, featuring the exact products that your buyers browsed.

 The types of content you will want to include in these browse abandonment campaigns can include:

 - Automatically recommend products based on each visitor’s behavior

 - Most viewed products

 - Best-selling products

 - New releases/latest products added to the store